Please note: IPS Right Web neither represents nor endorses any of the individuals or groups profiled on this site.

 Although ultimately Talent was passed over for a cabinet post, he has proved a vocal booster of the Trump administration, in particular praising Trump’s stances on foreign affairs.
 After the Trump administration’s April 2017 surprise missile strike on Syria, Talent boasted that the attack was proof that the president could change his mind and “do what he thinks will protect American national interests regardless of what people are saying about him politically.”

-Talent served as a Romney surrogate on defense-spending issues during the 2012 campaign.
-In response to the Obama administration’s proposed defense budget for 2013, which slowed the growth of defense spending and advocated a “leaner and meaner” military, Talent told Josh Rogin of Foreign Policy, “One of the amazing things about it is that it’s explicitly a budget-driven decision, in other words there’s no pretense that this is a change based on strategic analysis. … [I]t encourages other countries to believe that they can provoke and challenge us, and it will end up costing us more money.
+As a key Romney surrogate on defense-spending issues during the 2012 campaign, Talent helped take the lead in responding to the Obama administration’s proposed defense budget for 2013, which slowed the growth of defense spending and advocated a “leaner and meaner” military, Talent told Foreign Policy, “One of the amazing things about it is that it’s explicitly a budget-driven decision, in other words there’s no pretense that this is a change based on strategic analysis. … [I]t encourages other countries to believe that they can provoke and challenge us, and it will end up costing us more money.
 It’s so much an explicit confession of bankruptcy in terms of defense policy, I almost don’t know how to respond to it.”

 In February 2012, Talent and fellow Romney adviser John Lehman issued a joint press release for the Romney campaign accusing President Barack Obama of “placing our Navy—and our national security—in a precarious position” and calling for substantial new investments in navy shipbuilding and weaponry.